13 REASONS WHY

 My favorite detail in the finished building is the placement of the interior signs.
 Janet delegated this to me, and I set them all at her height of 5 foot 1, rather than the standard 5 feet.
 The signs are one Janet high because in that library, she literally was and is (wait for it) the ruler.

 But she is a benevolent ruler and down to earth.
-I also mean this literally: When the job demands it, Janet gets dirty sweeping, shoveling, or lugging books.
+I also mean “down to earth” literally: When the job demands it, Janet gets dirty sweeping, shoveling, or lugging books.
 In the library booth at outdoor festivals, she sticks it out rain, shine or cold.
 Then she’ll thaw out, clean up, dry off and go give a talk to the Rotary Club.
 That is why the library board continued to treasure her after she came out about her dementia.

 I’m grateful for my wife’s dementia because of our learnings about it.
 Is a frightening health condition worth the knowledge that you gain?
-Well, at least it’s some compensation!
+Well, at least it’s some compensation.
 It’s enriching to better understand a particular corner of existence.

 Now we know up close what dementia can look and feel like.
 Janet first sensed problems about 9 years into her library career.
 It began with uncertain thinking that we initially attributed to stress and expected to fade after the building project.
 But what faded was her memory and other mental functions.